mhvue/Book-Sleuth/README.md

 3. You now have access to this project files on your local machine to edit and add changes.

 ## Features:
-* Google Books API for broad search option
+* Google Books API for broader search options
 * New York Times API that is updated often to show top 5 books

 ## To Do:
 * Add image of book to The Reading List
 * Remove the "Add Book" button once in the Reading List

-## Inspirtation:
+## Inspiration:
-This project  was inspired by a team that loved to read.
+This project  was inspired by a team that loves to read.
 We wanted a simple and fast way to find books to read in fast pace life.

 ## Contributors:
 This started as a project with other contributors: